guha-rahul/Proof-of-Sandwiched/README.md

 1. **Extraction of Reserve Values:**

-   - We extracted reserve values of specific tokens before and after the suspected transactions.
+   - extraction of reserve values of specific tokens before and after the suspected transactions from Sync function.

 2. **Price Calculation:**